Site icon Six Fishes

 Cara O. Frank, L.OM.

-Many Chinese herbal formulas can be dated back to centuries, if not millennia, ago.
-They are well documented historically and endure to this day based on their efficacy.
+Many Chinese herbal formulas can be dated back centuries, if not millennia, ago.
+They are well documented historically and endure today based on their efficacy.
 They work and surpass the test of time.
-Despite a wide range of doctors, currents of thought, herbs, formulas, strategies, and diseases, the core architecture of well written Chinese herbal formulas incorporates a kind of synchronous harmony of qi mechanisms: of building and clearing; of holding and moving; of ascending and descending; of expansion and contraction.
-Herbs are relational: they enhance one another; they control one another, and often they become more than the sum of their parts together.
+Despite a wide range of doctors, currents of thought, herbs, formulas, strategies, and diseases, the core architecture of well-written Chinese herbal formulas incorporates a kind of synchronous harmony of qi mechanisms: of building and clearing, of holding and moving, of ascending and descending; of expansion and contraction.
+Herbs are relational: they enhance and control one another, and often, they become more than the sum of their parts.

 黄芪 huáng qí Radix Astragali 9-12g